-CQC inspection reports that cite us.
-CQC regularly cite us in their inspection reports of our customers and we’re also cited by the Scottish Care Inspectorate.
-The following are all extracts from CQC and Scottish Care Inspectorate reports as a result of inspections performed at care homes where Mobile Care Monitoring is being used.
+Care Quality Commission (CQC), the Care Inspectorate in Scotland and Care Inspectorate Wales (CIW) regularly cite us in their inspection reports of our customers.
+The following are all extracts from CQC, the Care Inspectorate and CIW reports as a result of inspections performed at care homes where Mobile Care Monitoring is being used.

 Date: July 2017